pydata/xarray/doc/internals/duck-arrays-integration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As an integration library xarray benefits greatly from the standardization of duck-array libraries' APIs, and so is a
-big supporter of the python Array API Standard (link).
+big supporter of the `Python Array API Standard <https://data-apis.org/array-api/latest/>`_.
 In fact the crystallization of different array libraries' APIs towards
 the standard has already helped xarray remove a lot of internal adapter code.

 We aim to support any array libraries that follow the standard out-of-the-box.
 However, xarray does occasionally